 “There are people who commit crimes who just simply need help,” said McKenzie.
 “I want to be someone who helps put those people on the right path.”

 During his tenth-grade year of high school, McKenzie initiated contact with the FBI, which resulted in an invitation to visit the FBI office in Tuscaloosa, Alabama.
-This experience provided him with valuable insights into his intended career path.
-McKenzie firmly believes that the expertise he has acquired during his time in the army and ROTC will undoubtedly prepare him for a career in the FBI.
+This experience provided him with valuable insights into his goals.
+McKenzie firmly believes that the expertise he has acquired during his time in the Army and ROTC will undoubtedly prepare him for a career in the FBI.

 McKenzie spoke of his improvement in mental agility after he struggled with group and zero training the previous day.
-He shared that he was one of the last three to finish, which was frustrating because he was in the platoon leader position.
+He shared that he was one of the last three Cadets to finish, which he found frustrating because he was in the platoon leader position for that day.

 “While my Soldiers were finishing, I was still on the range,” said McKenzie.
 “I had all of these things I was worrying about, but I knew I had to focus on what was in front of me.”